 Updated financial assurances information.

-These revised waste discharge requirements (WDRs) include updated findings and requirements for the facility based on information in the amended JTD and in accordance with California Code of Regulations (CCR), title 27, division 2 (Title 27) regulations.
-Upon adoption of these revised WDRs, and except for enforcement, WDR R5-2003-0020 no longer applies and is rescinded by this Order.
+Based on the 2014 JTD, on 17 April 2015, the Central Valley Water Board adopted WDRs Order R5-2015-0058, which rescinded and replaced WDRs Order R5-2003-0020, except for enforcement purposes, and included updated findings and requirements for the facility.

 The landfill has been in operation since 1965, accepting household, commercial, industrial, and agricultural wastes from the Cities of Stockton, Manteca, Tracy and surrounding areas.
 The landfill property was previously owned by Nomellini Construction, Inc. and then Waste Management of North America, Inc. In 1991, the County acquired the property in condemnation proceedings.
 Foothill Sanitary Landfill, Inc. has operated the landfill since start-up.